Clean Air Delivery Rate or CADR rating is the most significant factor when you choose an air purifier.

-The calculation is based on the formula, CADR = [(ACH x L x W x H) / 60] cfm
+Formula: CADR = [(ACH x L x W x H) / 60] cfm, and

 Should I Care about CADR?

-To understanding an air purifier, the CADR rating is the primary factor we need to look at it.
-To get effective air cleaning, you have to check on other factors like filter types, extra filters, a particle sensor, and of course, you have to use it properly.
+To understanding an air purifier, the CADR rating is the primary characteristic you need to look at it.
+To get effective air cleaning, you have to check on other aspects like filter types, filter surface area, efficient air intake and outlet design, and of course, you have to use it properly.

 Please read our blog on how to use an air purifier to get the most out of it.